jcl77777/jcl77777/README.md

 - 👋 Hi, I’m @jcl77777
-- 👀 I’m interested in Data Engineering and System Design.
+- 👀 I’m interested in Solo developer.
-- 🌱 I’m currently learning Python and Javascript.
+- 🌱 I’m currently learning iOS development.
-- 💞️ I’m looking to collaborate on learning Data Engineering.
+- 💞️ I’m looking to collaborate on Vibe coding.
 - 📫 How to reach me @Linkedin

 <!---